quintus-sertorius-blue/BlueSertorius/_posts/2019-01-20-Mental-Pollution.md

   overlay_filter: 0.3

 ---
 >In both cases it is all about what people don't read.
-Central books are few; erudition is optional, reading everything at sight is crippling
+Central books are few; erudition is optional, reading everything at sight is crippling.

 Reading fiction is escapism, imagination, fleeing from the world to enter a new one in your head, reflecting on your own universe from a different perspective.
 Sounds fun, right?